 3. Trading System:

-- What are my trading system objectives?
+- What are my personal goals for my trading?

 - What Trading Strategy best suits me?

-- What are my Trading System Rules?
+- What are my Trading Rules?

 4. Money and Risk Management:

 - What is my overall risk appetite and how does this impact my trading approach?

 - What is my risk tolerance for each trade, and the account as a whole?

 - How much drawdown am I comfortable with?